numediart/CMRNet_midair/README.md

 Once you have generated the maps, you can train the model on the dataset using the `main_visibility_CALIB_midair.py` script.
 The syntax is as follows:

 `python main_visibility_CALIB_midair.py with batch_size=16 data_folder=path_to_root_dir_of_trajectory epochs=100 max_r=10 max_t=2 BASE_LEARNING_RATE=0.0001 savemodel=./checkpoints/ test_sequence=trajectory_5001`

+## Acknowledgments

+Official implementation of CMRNet can be found [here](https://github.com/cattaneod/CMRNet).

+## License

+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.